 So, where was the devastating decline in real estate prices from Hurricanes Katrina and Rita and the related flooding?
 There simply was no devastating decline.

 Obviously, the prices of many homes in New Orleans went down by close to 100%, but the actual average price of homes sold in New Orleans did not change much at all.
-Could that be from a higher proportion of inexpensive homes selling?
+Could that be from a [lower] proportion of inexpensive homes selling [so that lots of really expensive homes were sold to keep the average up]?
 Sure!
-The decline there in the average price of a sold home has been less than 8% since the all-time high in 2006.
+Nevertheless, the decline there in the average price of a sold home has been a drop of less than 8% since the all-time high in 2006.

 By the way, if it seems notable to you that the all-time high of real estate prices in New Orleans was in 2006, that may be because you know that the “devastating” hurricanes were in 2005.
 In other words, after the hurricanes, prices were still rising.
 In fact those two years had the biggest price increases in a single year within the last 3 decades: